REMEKPROG/FileOrganizeApplication/README.md

 ### Option 1: Using the `.exe` (no Python required)

-Download the ready-to-use executable from the **Releases** section and run it directly.
+Download the ready-to-use executable from the **python-organize/dist** section and run it directly.

 ### Option 2: Running the Python script